 We know that this website is full of information and can be confusing to first-timers, so here are some basics to get you started.
 We suggest that you check out the rest of website for more details, especially At a Glance, which will give you an overview of the convention weekend, General Information, and What's New.

-First-timers will have the option of attending a special orientation at 8pm on Friday in the Katie Murphy Amphitheatre.
+First-timers will have the option of attending a special orientation at 8pm on Friday; location to be announced.

 Dress is casual at the Convention.
 Temperature outside normally ranges from 65 to 90 degrees, and FIT is air-conditioned, ranging from a little warm to frigid.
 Rainfall usually exceeds 3 inches in June, so an umbrella or raincoat would be a good idea.